 6. Enjoy a unique train ride at Driving Creek Railway

-The entire train ride includes 3 short tunnels, 2 spirals, 5 reversing points while climbing up to the Eyefull Tower.
+The entire train ride includes 3 short tunnels, 2 spirals, and 5 reversing points while climbing up to the Eyefull Tower.

-Once you get to the top, you will be rewarded with an incredible panoramic view of Hauraki Gulf.
+Once you get to the top, you will be rewarded with an incredible panoramic view of the Hauraki Gulf.

 This awesome railway track was built by a man (Barry Brickell) who needed to bring clay and wood up to the top where he would use them for his pottery sculptures.
-Your driver will explain you more once you get to the top.
-If you’re interested, you can even buy some souvenirs and pottery sculptures to bring home – they will always remind you of this awesome activity you did in New Zealand and Coromandel!
+Your driver will explain more to you once you get to the top.
+If you’re interested, you can even buy some souvenirs and pottery sculptures to bring home – they will always remind you of this awesome activity you did in New Zealand and The Coromandel!

-NOTE: Please remember that you should arrive with at least 20 minutes before your ride and buy your tickets at least 10 minutes before the ride starts.
-The timetable of the rides can also be checked on the link above.
+NOTE: Please remember that you should arrive at least 20 minutes before your ride and buy your tickets at least 10 minutes before the ride starts.
+The timetable of the rides can also be checked at the link above.
 It’s also better to call in advance to check the seat availability.
 Phone number: +64 7 866 8703

 If you don’t have a lot of time to explore The Coromandel, but you want to value every second of it, then I suggest you visit the area in style, with a Harley Davidson chauffeured passenger tour!